deleveld/OpenPMX/README.md

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-# Philosophy
-- Do one thing and do it well.
-- Fewer dependencies are better.
-- Reproducability is good.

 # Install
+1. Install GNU Scientific Library [GSL](https://www.gnu.org/software/gsl/).
-In the source directory run either:
+2. Open a shell in the source directory and run either:
-- `./install` default build (using PThreads)
+	- `./install` default build using [pthreads](https://man7.org/linux/man-pages/man7/pthreads.7.html))
-- `./install openmp` builds using OpenMP
+	- `./install openmp` builds using [OpenMP](https://www.openmp.org/)
-- `./install singlethread` use only a single threads This will build the library and a script `openpmx` with the installed paths.
+	- `./install singlethread` use only a single threads
+3. After install a script `openpmx` will be built with the installed paths.

 # Examples
 Some examples are available.
 Open a shell in the particular example directory and run: